Board of Directors

 Marc Loveless is a Civic Citizen that is Publicly Engaged in Social Justice.
 He is a member of Community Advisory Board Chicago Public Radio, Human Rights Award from Creativity United, Recipient of the Drum Major Call To Service award by President Barack Obama.
 He also is a member of the Board of Directors of the Illinois Common Cause, Board of Directors National Action Network (NAN),Organizer Southside Democracy For America(DFA).He was a member of the leadership team that passed the Quality of Life Illinois Scratch-off Lottery Ticket.
 This act created a new stream of funding for HIV/AIDS prevention and care.

-President /CEO of Safer Foundation
+President and CEO, Safer Foundation

 Victor B. Dickson is the CEO of Safer Foundation in Chicago IL., a leader in community corrections, prisoner reentry and workforce development.
 Safer assists individuals with services designed to overcome the barriers to reentry.
 Safer Foundation’s focus is employment which helps individuals become productive, contributing members of society and substantially lowers recidivism.
 Mr. Dickson is a member of the State of Illinois Human Services Commission, Workforce Investment Opportunity Board and Illinois Commission to Eliminate Poverty.
 He was recently appointed to the Advisory Board of the Federal Reserve Bank of Chicago and Cook County Commission for Social Innovation.
 He also served on the City of Chicago Police Accountability Task Force.